Malaysian Living Abroad Passport Renewal

 Wrong Gate

-When I got to Gate Q15, the boarding screen showed the destination was to Hatyai, so I checked the information screen, and saw that my flight was at the gate P5.
+When I got to Gate Q15, the boarding screen showed the destination was Hatyai, so I checked the information screen and saw that my flight was at Gate P5.

 I didn’t stop to check on the flight information during my walk to the pier, only checked it when I got there and saw the red flashing letter ‘New Gate’ P11.
 I walked over to the said gate, and to my disappointment, it had been changed to gate P3.